 Applied Behavioral Analysis (ABA) Therapist, 1983-1985; The May Institute, Chatham, Massachusetts; a private residential program specializing in ABA treatment.
 Clients were children, ages 3 – 16, with Individual Education Plans (IEP) indicating eligibility for residential care due to diagnoses of involved autism spectrum disorder, significant global developmental delays, and severe behavior problems.
 Therapists also provided intensive home-based parent training to support the children’s transition back into their family home.

-Are you interested in a complimentary 55 minute consultation?
-Book your appointment today!
+Are you interested in a complimentary 50 minute consultation?
+Contact Family In Sync today!